escape2020/school2021/spark/README.md

 ./build_image.sh
 ```

-The first time, it will download the `jupyter/pyspark-notebook:spark-3.1.1` image (~3.5GB), and install the necessary dependencies.
+The first time, it will download the `jupyter/pyspark-notebook:spark-3.1.1` image (1.2GB compressed, ~3.5GB uncompressed on disk), and install the necessary dependencies.
 It will also perform a test of the installation by printing some information at the end:

 ```bash
 Spark configuration